XiaZeng0223/active_pets/README.md

 ### Sample size
 To set the size of data sampled on each iteration, configure the variable `INCREMENT`.
 To set the maximum size of total data sampled, configure the variable `MAX_SIZE`.
 The number of iterations would be `MAX_SIZE\INCREMENT`.

-# future work anc collaborations
+# Future work and collaborations
 I'm interested in extending the current work in various ways, if there is any collaborating interests.
 For example, its efficiency has lots of potentials.

-# contact
+# Contact
 Xia Zeng (x.zeng@qmul.ac.uk)